<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Washington DC]]></category>

-<guid isPermaLink="false">http://thecoexistcafe.com/?p=1717</guid>
+<guid isPermaLink="false">https://thecoexistcafe.com/?p=1717</guid>

 <description><![CDATA[Matt and I went to downtown DC yesterday for a Marlins/Nats game.
 We won&#8217;t discuss any more of the game, so you can guess how that went.
 But before we went, we took a stroll down near the Tidal Basin in the hopes of catching cherry blossoms!
 Unfortunately, it was too cold for that many blooms, [...]]]></description>